Third stimulus check: Here's what could delay or lower your payment

 The TurboTax spokesperson added, "If you haven't filed your 2020 return yet, you can do that now to give your most recent information to the IRS, including bank account or address information to help ensure your stimulus check goes to the right place."

 One financial institution told CBS MoneyWatch it began receiving payments from the IRS for its customers starting around 11 a.m.
-ET on February 12.
-The bank, Current, said customers were receiving their stimulus payments faster because some had updated their bank account information with the IRS when they filed their 2020 tax returns — and added that some accounts had received stimulus payments as high as $9,800.
+EST on March 12.
+The bank, Current, said some accounts had received stimulus payments as high as $9,800.
+It added it is making all funds fully available by using its balance sheet to credit the funds, rather than waiting for the funds' settlement date through the government.

 Even while some payments landed just one day after the bill was signed, the IRS has until the end of 2021 to distribute the checks, according to the legislation.